cimug-org/CIMTool/dev-env-setup.md

 <img src="/assets/img/egit-clone-repo-3.png"  border="1px" style="max-width:100%"/>

 ###### Step 3:
 Depending on your local Git installation you may or may not be shown the **"Check Home Directory"** dialog.
-If this dialog appears you may choose to either update the HOME environment variable and return to the previous **Step 2** or you can simply click the OK button and accept the default Git repository location.
+If this dialog appears you may choose to either update the HOME environment variable and return to the previous **Step 2** or you can simply check the **"Do not show again"** eheckbox and lick the OK button to accept the default Git repository location.

 <img src="/assets/img/egit-clone-repo-4.png"  border="1px" style="max-width:100%"/>

 ###### Step 4:
-Next, navigate back to the CIMug-org GitHub Open Source Site and copy the URL of the CIMTool repository to the clipboard as shown in the screenshot below.
-Note that this will be used in the **"Clone Git Repository"** dialog.
+Next, in a browser locate the CIMug-org GitHub Open Source Site and copy the URL of the CIMTool repository to the clipboard as shown in the screenshot below.
+Note that this will then be used in the **"Clone Git Repository"** dialog.

 <img src="/assets/img/egit-clone-repo-5.png"  border="1px" style="max-width:100%"/>